CSI CSC Exam 2 Study Guide

 • Keep product comparisons tied to client constraints, not just product labels.

-• Use the review pages for frameworks and decisions, then use exact practice to train speed on the 100-question format.
+• Use the section lessons for chapter-level review, then use practice questions to train speed on the 100-question format.

 • If your real need is the first half of the CSC route, compare with CSC Exam 1.